etbrem/Gecko/README.md

 and create generic heuristical signatures on the intermediate representation.

 This is useful to reconstruct structures and find addresses/offsets in compiled code.
-Can be used to create configuration profiles for exploits or memory forensics.
+Can be used to create configuration profiles for exploits or memory forensics tools.